Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - **Support/Resistance**: Horizontal and vertical lines
 - **Annotations**: Rectangle zones and text labels
 - **Drawing Tool Restrictions**: All drawing tools are restricted to the main candle pane only.
 Drawing on below-chart indicator panes (RSI, MACD, etc.) is prevented for clarity and to avoid confusion.
+- **Quick Delete for Drawings**: All tools — including Long Position and Short Position — now show a small floating delete action when selected, consistent with other drawing tools.

 ## Notes
 - klinecharts v10 convention: `totalStep = number of user clicks + 1` for automatic finalization